mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 12 August 2025

-- The average temperature today is 18.58˚C,
+- The average temperature today is 19.66˚C,
-- With highs of 19.43˚C and lows of 17.61˚C,
+- With highs of 20.71˚C and lows of 18.17˚C,
-- It may feel like 18.5˚C with broken clouds
+- It may feel like 19.67˚C with overcast clouds
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 77%
+- The pressure is 1015hPa and humidity is 76%
 - The sun will rise at 04:48 and set at 19:38

 <!-- weather_marker ends -->